Financial Help for People With Disabilities

 Government Programs for Children with Disabilities

-Other government programs that provide benefits for families with disabled children include:
+Other government programs that provide benefits for families with children with disabilities include:

 While 45% of Americans over 25 who do not have a disability have at least an associate degree, only 25% of those with a disability do.
 About 19% of college students have a disability, ranging from learning challenges to mental health to mobility challenges.